AlaaEmam29/Students-Log/README.md

 ### Installation

-Here's a step-by-step guide on how to install and set up 'Student Log':
+Here's a step-by-step guide on how to install and set up 'Students Log':
  Clone the repo
    ```sh
    git clone https://github.com/AlaaEmam29/Students-Log